 Taking dip in the holy Ganges

 I would generally start my day by taking a dip in the holy water of Ganges.
-A dip with the chants all around and watching the sunrise was the most delightful and spiritual experience I ever had.
-Given the foodie and lazy person that I am, a heavy breakfast early in the morning and a nap after that made me utmost happy.
+A bath in Ganges, with the chants all around and watching the sunrise, was the most delightful and spiritual experience I ever had.
+Given the foodie and lazy person that I am, a heavy breakfast following the bath and a nap after that made me utmost happy.

 Houses, Streets, and Food

 After bathing in the Ganges, the appetizing aroma of freshly made samosa and kachori attracted me to devour on the various delicacies of Banaras.
-Being a Mumbaikar, where street food is the cheapest way to fill the stomach, I am myself a die hard fan of street food.
+Being a Mumbaikar, where street food is the cheapest way to fill the stomach, I am myself a die-hard fan of street food.
 If you are a street food lover, Banaras will never disappoint your taste buds.
 Aloo Tikki, samosa chaat, gol gappe, kachori chaat are to name a few.
-Lassi, paan, thandai can make the best desert.
+Lassi, paan, thandai can make the best dessert.